xtralifecloud/javascript-sdk/lib/QML.readme.md

 # Running in QML

-You need to modify bundle.js (or bundle.min.js) :
+You need to modify bundle.QML.js :

 As the first line, add :